mkol5222/sourceguard-link/README.md

 * and it was able to enhance page with links to source code files
 ![](img/console-link-line.png)
 * consider page refresh in Remediation Summary View in case line number links are not blue+underlined

+## TODO
+* avoid need to refresh(reload) page in situations when we miss React re-reander the page and links are not recreated